ymark/existDb-3m-docker/README.md

 # README #

-The repository contains the necessary resources that are required for creating a docker image for exist-db with the required database resources for working with 3M
+The repository contains the necessary resources that are required for creating a docker image for exist-db with the required database resources for working with 3M.

+The image is build upon the docker image for eXist-db from [davidgaya/existdb](https://hub.docker.com/r/davidgaya/existdb/)

 ## ExistDb